 If your customer would like to say something to you at a random time, they should be able to.

 Make sure you have a feedback option available in your product as well as other properties.

 We’re a bit biased, of course, but we think the best way to do this is to use Canny.
 If you need more info to decide if a tool to collect feedback is right for you, we’ve written about how to figure out if you need a feedback tool.

 This is how ClickUp uses Canny.
 They have Canny set up right in their UI to give customers a chance to get in touch at any time:

 Make sure you respond to all customer-initiated feedback promptly.
 When your customers learn that they have an easy way to express their thoughts, they’ll do it more often.

-Besides timing and phrasing, you should also consider where in the product you place your feedback requests.
+You should also consider where in the product you place your feedback requests.

 - Don’t hide the feedback option.
 If you care about feedback, find a prominent place in your app to surface it.